 Allow the divided plant to dry overnight before placing it in its new home.

 - If using cuttings, cut the leaf from the stem and place it in the soil.

 - The plant shouldn’t need rooting hormone.
 It should take root within weeks.

 It’s also possible to collect seeds from the flowers after they bloom.

-After the flowers completely dry, separate the debris to retrieve the seeds.
+- After the flowers dry completely, separate the debris to retrieve the seeds.

-Plant the seeds in a cactus potting mix or potting soil combined with sand and water thoroughly once.
+- Plant the seeds in a cactus potting mix or potting soil combined with sand

 Keep it away from small children, cats, and dogs.